 The ROI currently employs the 2006 GPG default value of 0.2 t CO2-C ha-1 (nutrient poor) in reporting of all peat extraction areas, and estimated emissions for 2012 (the most recent assessment year) were 9,312 t CO2-C yr-1 (Table 4).
 In contrast, the approach in the UK has been to differentiate between peat extracted for fuel and horticulture and then applying the default EFs for nutrient rich (1.1 t CO2-C ha-1) and nutrient poor peat (0.2 t CO2-C ha-1) respectively.
 For 2012, CO2-C emissions from UK extraction peatlands were estimated at 2,118 t CO2-C yr-1 (Table 4).

 Reported annual emissions are likely to increase considerably if the Tier 1 values in the IPCC Wetlands Supplement are adopted by inventory compilers.
 We estimate that emissions from peatlands managed for extraction will be approximately 16 and 10 times higher for the ROI and UK respectively (Table 4).
 The EFs derived in this study for CO2-Con site for both industrial and domestic peatlands (Table 2) are considerably lower than the Tier 1 value of 2.8 tonnes CO2-C ha-1 yr-1 provided in the IPCC Wetlands Supplement (2014).
 Although the EFs derived in this study fall within the lower confidence margin of the Tier 1 range, our new EFs have a marked reduction in associated uncertainty.
 As the Tier 1 is a generic value based on published literature rather than a targeted measurement programme, it is naturally subject to a certain level of bias, which result when the underlying studies are not representative of management practices, climatic zones, or soil types in a particular region (Ogle et al., 2004), and may lead to either an over- or underestimation of CO2-C emissions.
-As such, a progression to higher reporting Tiers, where country specific or indeed regional data can be disaggregated “to develop more precise, locally appropriate emission factors” (IPCC, 2014) is highly appropriate.Given that no significant difference exists between the EFs derived for the IP and DP sites in this study, we propose a single EF for CO2-Con-site of 1.68 t CO2-C ha-1 yr-1 to be applied to peatlands managed for extraction in the ROI and UK regardless of peat type.
+Given that no significant difference exists between the EFs derived for the IP and DP sites in this study, we propose a single EF for CO2-Con-site of 1.68 t CO2-C ha-1 yr-1 to be applied to peatlands managed for extraction in the ROI and UK regardless of peat type.
 This EF value could be further disaggregated by regional climate, domestic peat extraction intensity (based on extraction rates) or by end use of the peat (horticulture or energy) if more data becomes available.
 For the latter, it would be highly useful to determine quantitatively whether CO2-Con-site emissions vary between the less decomposed residual peat utilised for horticulture and the more decomposed residual peat used for energy production.
 As the EFs derived in this study have come from sites located within the same “climatic” region, we feel that they are more appropriate for the ROI and the UK inventory purposes than either the 2006 GPG or the 2013 Wetlands Supplement.
 If the CO2-Con site EFs derived from this study are used in annual NIRs, we estimate that annual emissions would be 9.5 and 6 times higher for the ROI and UK respectively, in comparison to the emissions calculated with the 2006 GPG Tier 1 value, and 40% lower than emissions calculated with the Wetlands Supplement EF.